einstin88/tfip-assessment-3/README.md

 ### A) Controllers

-> Controllers are like routers, it's purpose is to handle incoming requests (i.e map requests to a function), pass the request to a service for further processing, and generate an appropriate response depending on the outcome of the 'service call'
+> A controller is like router, it's purpose is to handle incoming requests (i.e map requests to a function), pass the request to a service for further processing, and generate an appropriate response depending on the outcome of the 'service call'

-**Controller types:** @controller is used to label a Java class that returns text/html while @RestController is to label a class that returns Json-formatted string.
-Additionally, annnotate the class with with @RequestMapping and specify its return type (eg. produces=MediaType.HTML_VALUE for @controller class) so that there is no ambiguity to Spring Boot.
+**Controller types:** @Controller is used to label a Java class that returns text/html while @RestController is to label a class that returns Json-formatted string.
+Additionally, annotate the class with @RequestMapping and specify its return type (eg. produces=MediaType.HTML_VALUE for @Controller class) so that there is no ambiguity to Spring Boot and other developers if you are working in a team.

-> In short, put functions that return html to @controller and json to @restcontroller
+> In short, put functions that return html to @Controller and json to @RestController

 **Initial steps:** After your Spring Boot server is running, first create all the routes to your server, ie. create functions and annotate them with @getmapping/ @postmapping plus the path (eg. path="/api/transfer").
 As you create these functions, you will also add the _@PathVariable_ and/or _@RequestParam_.
 Initially, use `return null;` so that there is no error.
 Add in `logger.info("your message")` and you can immediately start checking if your route + requestParam/pathVariable is working.
+Logging helps in printing out detailed messages in the terminal so that you can track of whether the codes you just added in work.

 > Create all the routes so that you won't miss out on any of the requirements and can immediately start testing as you develop your server

 **Next steps:** Once you have the routes, it's time to start thinking of the content to respond to the requests, ie. return what?

-For @controller, it's usually a html page so start creating a html and often you will have to pass some data to dynamically generate the page.
-Then, it is time to start implenting stuff in [repo](#b-repo) and [model](#c-model).
+@Controller typically returns a html page, so start scaffolding a html file to return the desired view.
+Oftenly, you will also need some data to dynamically generate the page.
+It is then time to start implementing stuff in [repo](#b-repo) and [model](#c-model).

-For @restcontroller, it's usually returning some data from DB or external API calls.
-So, you will also be starting to do something in repo and model.
+In @RestController, some data from DB or external API calls will be returned to the client.
+So, you will also be starting to do something in repo and model to be able to fetch data back for the controller.

 ### B) Repo